Opeezy/module-study/README.md

 - Use `.your-class` to style a class in yuor html

 - Use `#your-id` to style an id in your html

+### Examples

+Styling with elements, classes, and id's

 ```
 <!--style by element-->